PranavKambhampati/CalculatorHubPlayground/README.md

 Alternatively, you can find our website deployed at webiste link here

-## Features
+## Features - more to come soon

 | Lab | Description |
 | --- | --- |
 | 4 function Calculator | Calculator with many functions like addition, subtraction, multiplication, division.
 | Trigonometry Calculator | Calculator with sine, cosine, and tangent functions, which are calculated in radians.
-| Conversions Calculator | Calculator with conversions in between imperial and metric units.
+| Conversions Calculator | Calculator with conversions between imperial and metric units.
 Includes length, mass, and temperature conversions.

 ## Full Completed Calculator Demos